-8.2 PURPOSE LIMITATION
+8.2 Purpose limitation

-The Data Importer shall process the personal data only for the specific purpose(s) of the transfer, as set out in Annex 1.B, unless on further instructions from the Data Exporter.
+The data importer shall process the personal data only for the specific purpose(s) of the transfer, as set out in Annex I.B., unless on further instructions from the controller, as communicated to the data importer by the data exporter, or from the data exporter.

-8.3 TRANSPARENCY
+8.3 Transparency

-On request, the Data Exporter shall make a copy of these clauses, including the Appendix as completed by the Parties, available to the data subject free of charge.
-To the extent necessary to protect business secrets or other confidential information, including the measures described in Annex 2 and personal data, the Data Exporter may redact part of the text of the Appendix to these clauses prior to sharing a copy, but shall provide a meaningful summary where the data subject would otherwise not be able to understand the its content or exercise his/her rights.
+On request, the data exporter shall make a copy of these Clauses, including the Appendix as completed by the Parties, available to the data subject free of charge.
+To the extent necessary to protect business secrets or other confidential information, including personal data, the data exporter may redact part of the text of the Appendix prior to sharing a copy, but shall provide a meaningful summary where the data subject would otherwise not be able to understand its content or exercise his/her rights.
 On request, the Parties shall provide the data subject with the reasons for the redactions, to the extent possible without revealing the redacted information.
-This clause is without prejudice to the obligations of the Data Exporter under Articles 13 and 14 of Regulation (EU) 2016/679.

-8.4 ACCURACY
+8.4 Accuracy

-If the Data Importer becomes aware that the personal data it has received is inaccurate, or has become outdated, it shall inform the Data Exporter without undue delay.
-In this case, the Data Importer shall cooperate with the Data Exporter to erase or rectify the data.
+If the data importer becomes aware that the personal data it has received is inaccurate, or has become outdated, it shall inform the data exporter without undue delay.
+In this case, the data importer shall cooperate with the data exporter to rectify or erase the data.